-Speech is Music for the Brain
+Speech Is Music For The Brain

 - irenechiandetti

-- 3 min read
+- 2 min read

-What AI Can Teach us about Human Language
+What AI Can Teach Us About Human Language

 The Challenge: Watching the Brain Talk in Real Time

-And then came the twist: they brought in GPT-2.
+Then came the twist: they brought in GPT-2.

 AI and the Brain: A Surprising Dialogue